 Researchers from around the world, including Jan Bill of the University of Oslo and Lisa Mariann Strand of Trondheim , set out on a quest to unravel the mysteries of violence among these fierce peoples who shook Europe.
 They examined clues left in bones, graves and carved stones to understand how the Norwegians and Danes of the Viking Age dealt with war, death and honour.

 "We combined archaeology and sociology to understand how violence was embedded in these societies.
-In contrast to the common image of Vikings going on raids, our study focuses on violence within their own lands, where swords were as often brandished between neighbours as they were between foreign enemies,"
+In contrast to the common image of Vikings going on raids, our study focuses on violence within their own lands, where swords were as often brandished between neighbours as they were between foreign enemies,"explain the researchers.

 Death as a companion of the Vikings